Olethreutinae

 (NCBI-index: 1.869808)

-A leafroller that at first glance has a bit of a grey appearance, but on closer inspection still has a variety of stripes and colors.
+A leafroller that, at first glance, has a bit of a grey appearance but, on closer inspection, still has a variety of stripes and colours.
 The Sharp-winged Drill (Dichrorampha acuminatana) has a forewing that is dark brown, sometimes with a light purple or pink glow.
-Furthermore, the wing is speckled with a faint yellow-brown and broad brown-white almost triangular spot.
-There are three to six black dots on the termen and the fringes are glossy dark grey with a central white band.
-The caterpillar feeds on the root of its host plant and is therefore not a leafroller in its naming.
-The flying period is in two generations from April to September and the wingspan is 10-15mm.
+Furthermore, the wing is dotted with a faint yellow-brown, broad brown-white, almost triangular spot.
+There are three to six black dots on the termen, and the fringes are glossy dark grey with a central white band.
+The caterpillar feeds on the root of its host plant and is, therefore, not a leafroller in its name.
+The flying period is in two generations, from April to September, and the wingspan is 10-15mm.
 The larvae burrow into the rootstock and feed within.
 Host plant: Daisy.
 Dutch name: Margrietwortelmot.
 Frisian name:

 Flying period: